All the CX goodness—straight to your inbox

 This makes potential customers think twice about working with you and erodes the trust and loyalty you’ve worked hard to get with existing customers.

-What does bad customer service look like?
+What does poor customer service actually look like?

 Bad customer service can take many forms.
-In simple terms, it occurs when a customer isn’t satisfied with the level of service they received from a business.
-This might be due to a delayed response or no response at all, a lack of empathy or knowledge, or outright disrespect.
+In very simple terms, it means that a customer isn’t satisfied with the level of service they received from a business.

 Lack of empathy

-Empathy is a customer service superpower and a required skill for excellent customer service.
-Customers expect support representatives to understand their issues entirely, including having a solid understanding of how a given issue might make the customer feel.
 Empathy enables support agents to express compassion for a situation and provide appropriate resources and solutions to resolve the problem in the best way possible.

 Slow responses and long wait times

-In today’s hyper-connected world, everyone expects things to be done quickly, and the best companies satisfy that desire and use it as a competitive advantage.
+Today, everyone expects things to be done quickly, and the best companies satisfy that desire and use it as a competitive advantage.

 Slow response times impact customers' perceptions of your commitment to their satisfaction.
 If customers reach out for help, they’re likely already having a bad experience.